searchcraft-inc/searchcraft-wordpress/readme.txt

 = I would like to report a bug or request a feature =

-If you would like to report an issue or suggest a enhancement you may contact the team on our [issues GitHub repository](https://github.com/searchcraft-inc/searchcraft-issues).
+If you would like to report an issue or suggest an enhancement you may contact the team on our [issues GitHub repository](https://github.com/searchcraft-inc/searchcraft-issues).
 We do not provide support on the WordPress.org forums.

 Searchcraft Cloud customers may also reach out via our Discord server for assistance or to request a custom feature.